21 Tips For First-Time Thru-Hikers

 3. Define Success – Then Go Get It

 Get specific about what you want to achieve.
 That will keep you focused on important milestones and make future decisions easier.
-For example, is your goal to walk every step of the trail, even if that means trudging through snow-covered sections or enduring long road-walking detours?
+For example, is your goal to walk every step of the trail, even if that means trudging through snow-covered sections and enduring long road-walking detours?
+Maybe you want to hike for 100 days no matter how far you get.
+Maybe you want to be sure you hit different landmarks.
 Maybe your journey is more about personal exploration and less about rigid measurement.
 Whatever your aim is, be honest with yourself and get specific about what success looks like for you.

 Photo credit: Dave Collins (CleverHiker.com)